-Construction works are currently being carried out to further upgrade the Blue Plains Advanced Wastewater Treatment Plant (AWWTP) located in Washington DC.
+Construction is currently being carried out to further upgrade the Blue Plains Advanced Wastewater Treatment Plant (AWWTP) in Washington DC, US.

-The project is being implemented to meet the requirements of the National Pollutants Discharge Elimination System (NPDES), nutrient load reduction goals of the Chesapeake Bay Agreement (CBA) and seasonal nitrogen and phosphorus effluent discharge limits.
+Commenced in 2011, the project is being implemented to meet the requirements of the National Pollutants Discharge Elimination System (NPDES), the nutrient load reduction goals of the Chesapeake Bay Agreement (CBA), and the seasonal nitrogen and phosphorus effluent discharge limits.

-The upgradation activities, scheduled for completion in 2015, will primarily witness the inclusion of a new biosolids processing main process train (MPT) incorporating the Cambi's thermal hydrolysis process (THP) for the treatment of biosolids.
+Upgradation activities scheduled for completion in 2015 will primarily witness the inclusion of a new biosolids processing main process train (MPT) incorporating the Cambi's thermal hydrolysis process (THP) for the treatment of biosolids.
 It will be the first of its kind facility in the country and the largest of its kind facility in the world to implement this technology.

 Details of the advanced wastewater treatment plant (AWWTP)

 The Blue Plains Advanced Wastewater Treatment Plant (AWWTP) was constructed in the 1930s.
-The plant was initially managed by the Washington DC Government.
-The District of Columbia Water and Sewer Authority (DC Water) took over the ownership of the plant in 1996.
+It was initially managed by the Washington DC Government, and the District of Columbia Water and Sewer Authority (DC Water) took over the ownership in 1996.

-The plant covers an area of about 153 acres with a normal capacity for treating 370 million gallons of wastewater per day and a peak capacity of one billion gallons per day.
+The plant covers an area of around 153 acres with a normal capacity for treating 370 million gallons of wastewater a day and a peak capacity of one billion gallons a day.

-The plant generates about 1,200t of biosolids for use in agricultural fields.
-The discharges from the plant are emptied into the Potomac estuary, which links with the Chesapeake Bay.
+The plant generates 1,200t of biosolids for use in agricultural fields.
+Discharges from the plant are emptied into the Potomac estuary, which links with the Chesapeake Bay.